greenpro/sac_setup/README.md

 rpiSetup.sh
 * Run this script to setup the programs, workspace, and projects for the Southern Arm Control project on Raspian.

+## General ROS Notes
+* When generating messages and services create the service, build it, and make sure the *.h files have been generated before #including the files in any source files.
+This is because the service headers are generated last in the cmake process.